Duct Tape Wallet

 Duct tape wallets

-are cheap to make, and fun to show off to
+are so fun to make, and cool to show off to

 comes in a variety of colors and patterns, allowing you to make a very